nlantau/Portfolio/Embedded_C/TA_Computer_Engineering/README.md

 ## UART
-Strive towards working with serial.c in uart_bluetooth/lib/serial.c
+Strive towards working with serial.c in xbee_uart/lib/serial.c.
+This library is quite good and influence by Tomasz Wisniewski

 ## ADC
 Updated (not tested) in oled_hc_adc/lib/adc.c